 - 1. An assessment of the fire risks in the church and associated buildings and the risks to our neighbours.
 This is carried out either as a specific exercise or as part of our general health and safety risk assessments.
-(A copy of the St James' Fire Risk Assessment is included as Appendix 1; the Parish Centre Fire Risk assessment as Appendix 2; Estcourt Room as Appendix 3) - 2.
+(A copy of the St James' Fire Risk Assessment is included as Appendix 1; the Parish Centre Fire Risk assessment (historic))as Appendix 2; SJC as Appendix3) - 2.
 A check that a fire can be detected in a reasonable time and that people can be warned. - 3.
 A check that people who may be in the building can get out safely including if necessary the provision of emergency lighting and fire exit signage. - 4.
 To provide reasonable fire fighting equipment. - 5.
 A check that those in the building know what to do if there is a fire. - 6.
 A regular check that our fire fighting equipment is in place and is serviceable, and that there is an annual maintenance contract in place with a reputable company.
+(Currently Churches for both buildings)